bobanetwork/boba_legacy/boba_community/turing-monsters/README.md

 ```

-You can also do this via a hardware wallet, a mnemoic, via `hardhat.config.js`, or whatever you usually do.
+You can also do this via a hardware wallet, a mnemonic, via `hardhat.config.js`, or whatever you usually do.
 Whatever account/key you use, it needs some ETH and BOBA - small amounts should be sufficient.

 ```bash
 $ cd boba_community/turing-monsters